 Kids love this place!

 What we do in a museum is always the same.
 We prep the kids before the trip, talking about each museum we’ll visit, what they’ll see there, and how to look at the art.
 When we get to the museum, I take the group to a couple of my favorite rooms, and talk about why I like that artist, or that painting.
-That lasts no more than five minutes, then we turn the kids loose.
+That lasts no more than five minutes, then we give the kids a map and turn them loose.
 They have one hour to go to any room(s) they want, and look at anything they want.
 After supper that night, each kid talks about one painting or artist that they liked, and explain why.

 (At KHM I always bring the kids to the Brueghel room.
 This is the painting we talk about: Hunters in the Snow by Pieter Brueghel the Elder.)

 The kids love this place because they can find everything very easily, and there are plenty of benches and chairs to sit on while viewing the art.
 I’ve never had a single kid tell me they didn’t like art, or museums: they enjoyed being able to choose what to look at, or ignore.
+We’ve also never had anyone at our after-supper discussions that had nothing to say.
+Most of the time, we have to stop them from talking, so that everyone can have a turn!
 One of my favorite reactions ever came from a kid as we were leaving the KHM: “They have a whole room full of Rembrandts!
 I’ve never even seen one: they have a whole room!
 That guy is amazing!”

 (Self Portrait, Rembrandt, painted in 1652)

-(Container for eye makeup, in the form of a female monkey, 6th Dynasty, in the time of Pepi I, around 2354 BC)
+(Container for eye makeup, in the form of a female monkey, 6th Dynasty, in the time of Pepi I, around 2354 BC.
+Egyptian Collection)

 (Roman jewelry!
-This is a cameo of an eagle, from the early years of the Roman Empire, 27 BC)
+This is a cameo of an eagle, from the early years of the Roman Empire, 27 BC.
+Greek and Roman Antiquities)

-(This is another cameo, of a lion, dating from around 100 AD.
+(This is another Roman cameo, of a lion, dating from around 100 AD.
 How does stuff this beautiful survive for 2,000 years?
-It’s amazing.)
+It’s amazing.
+Greek and Roman Antiquities)

 These next few items come from the “Kunstkammer“.